-All data updates and new measures should be entered into the Performance Measure Reporting Worksheet.
-The following information must be provided for each new or updated performance measure:
+All data updates and new measures should be entered into the PM Reporting Worksheet on the portal.
+A copy of this worksheet should also be printed for paper submission.

+The following information is requested for each new or updated performance measure: